polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/06 - Your first Ajax form.md

 Initially we retrieve the values of our *"your_name"* input widget, and our *"your_adr"* textarea widget.
 This is done with our two **[p5.web.widgets.property.get]** invocations.
 Then we show a modal confirmation window with the data supplied by the user.
 However, before we show this modal confirmation window, there's an invocation to **[eval-x]**.
-This simply *"forward evaluates"* the expressions found in our **[innerValue]** node, which is a child of our **[p]** node.
-Since this is a formatted string, with its formatting values pointing to the results of our **[p5.web.widgets.property.get]** invocations - This means that when **[micro.widgets.modal]** is evaluated, the **[innerValue]** of our **[p]** element, will be a static string, being the product of our formatting expressions, having its *"{n}"* parts, exchanged with its n'th child node's result.
+This simply *"forward evaluates"* the expressions found in our p/innerValue node.
+Since this is a formatted string, with its formatting values pointing to the results of our p5.web.widgets.property.get invocations - This means that when **[micro.widgets.modal]** is evaluated, the innerValue of our p element, will be a static string, being the product of our formatting expressions, having its *"{n}"* parts, exchanged with its n'th child node's result.

-**Notice**, only nodes without names, will be considered when creating such _"formated strings"_.
+**Notice**, only nodes without names, will be considered when creating such _"formatted strings"_.

-The above `:x:` parts of our Hyperlambda, are in fact what we refer to as *"lambda expressions"*.
+**Notice**, the above `:x:` parts of our Hyperlambda, are in fact what we refer to as *"lambda expressions"*.
 These allows you to reference other nodes in your lambda structure.
 If you have some knowledge of XPath, the similarities might be obvious.
+We will diver deeper into lambda expressions in later chapters.

 The **[micro.widgets.modal]** above, is an extension widget from Micro, which will be created as we invoke **[create-widgets]** (plural form).

-### Lambda expressions

-Lambda expressions are crucial for the understanding of P5.
-In a later chapter, we will dive deeper into lambda expressions.
-However, for the time being, imagine them as _"pointers"_, pointing to parts of your _"lambda object"_'s nodes.